tatsuya/soracom/README.md

 #### `path`

 The endpoint to hit.
 When path contains special tag starts with `:`, then that tag should be treated as variable.
-If there is property with same name as that variable existed in the given param, then the tag is replaces with that value.
+If there is property with same name as that variable existed in the given param, then the tag is replaced with that value.

 Example 1: